 neurons in the substantia nigra pars compacta (SNc) that are lost in PD.
 These studies suggest that the engagement of voltage-gated

 calcium (Ca2+) channels during autonomous pacemaking helps to create a basal mitochondrial stress in SNc dopaminergic neurons,

 making them vulnerable to genetic mutations and environmental toxins.
 Other types of neuron that display vulnerability in

 PD, like neurons in the locus ceruleus and dorsal motor nucleus of the vagus appear to have a very similar physiological phenotype,

 replete with basal mitochondrial oxidant stress.
 Importantly, these studies also suggest this vulnerability can be diminished

 with a drug that is approved for human use, an inference supported by a number of recent epidemiological studies.
 A Phase

-II human clinical trial with the dihydropyridine isradipine has been completed and a Phase III proposal is being advanced.
-In addition, our Center initiated efforts to identify new and more powerful neuroprotective drugs.
-This effort has been successful
+II human clinical trial with the dihydropyridine isradipine has been completed and a NINDS-supported Phase III clinical trial

+with early stage PD patients is beginning this year.
+In addition, our Center initiated efforts to identify new and more powerful

 Recent Significant Advances

 - Discovered that locus ceruleus (LC) noradrenergic neurons at risk in Parkinson’s disease have a similar physiological phenotype